-Here are some ideas for an activity calendar for older adults with dementia!
+As we do every month, we’ve listed some fun ideas on this July activity calendar for older adults with dementia!

 U.S. Postage Stamp Day – Stamp collecting is a rich and rewarding hobby.
 It can be mentally stimulating.
 Each stamp has its own story to tell, whether it be the place in which they were made or who used them before you brought new life into your collection by adding them.
 It’s like opening up time capsule every day with each advance of your collection!

 Outdoor Activity – There are multiple “stamp museums” around the world (see a few here).
 A visit to any one of these can be a fun and educational outing for the family.